amethon/www/_reflections/journal2.md

 Dear Journal,

 As we embarked upon our voyage to the ocean's depths, it was with the understanding that we faced a formidable task.
-Dr. Hernandez and I had spent a considerable amount of time studying the currents in this particular region, and we were aware that they could be both unpredictable and perilous.
+Dr. Hernandez and I had spent much time studying the currents in this particular region, and we were aware that they could be both unpredictable and perilous.
 But our desire to further our research compelled us to brave the depths and seek out all the knowledge we could acquire.

 Initially, our journey went smoothly.
 The water was clear and the currents were relatively placid, allowing us to traverse the underwater terrain with ease.
 However, as we delved deeper, the true force of the currents began to make itself known.
 The water swirled around us, tugging us in different directions as the current grew in intensity.
 We struggled to maintain our course, using all our strength and skill to stay on course.
 At times, it seemed as though we were being pulled in too many directions, and we feared we would be carried off into the unknown.

 But we refused to succumb.
 We summoned all our fortitude and fought against the current with all our might.
 As we worked together, I could not help but feel a strong attraction towards Dr. Hernandez.
-Her intelligence, determination, and courage were truly admirable, and I found myself increasingly drawn to her as time passed.
+Her intelligence, determination, and courage were truly admirable, and my affection for her only intensified as time passed.

 When we returned to safety, I felt a sense of pride and accomplishment.
 We had faced a daunting challenge and emerged unscathed, and I knew that we were stronger for it.
 This was an experience I would never forget, and it would stay with me for the rest of my days.